Happiness for Beginners

 Happiness for Beginners is a 2023 American romantic comedy film starring Ellie Kemper and Luke Grimes, an adaptation of the Katherine Center 2015 novel of the same name.
 The novel was adapted for the screen and directed by Vicky Wight.

-Following a divorce, Helen (Kemper) books an Appalachian Trail survivalist course where she meets Jake (Grimes), a friend of her younger brother.
+Following a divorce, Helen books an Appalachian Trail survivalist course where she is surprised to find Jake, her younger brother's best friend, who gradually grows on her.

 The film was released by Netflix on July 27, 2023.

 Plot

 Divorcée Helen books a beginners' Appalachian Trail survivalist course.
 While seeking her brother Duncan to give him keys to housesit, she sees her brother's friend Jake.
 Helen's ex Mike calls, reminding her their sixth wedding anniversary would have been today, so she has a flashback.
 Both Jake and Duncan were at the wedding, disapproving of the clumsy Mike.

-Helen pops in to see Gigi, the grandmother who'd raised them, on her drive from Pittsburgh.
+Helen pops in to see Gigi, the grandmother who had raised them, on her drive from Pittsburgh.
 Staying in the designated Connecticut motel, the next morning the young hiking guide Beckett gives them their trip orientation.
-Introducing themselves, 40+ Helen discovers she's one of the eldest participants, which fellow older hiker Hugh happily notes.
+Introducing themselves, 40+ Helen discovers she is one of the eldest participants, which fellow older hiker Hugh happily notes.
 Then she is shocked to see Jake.

-Confronting Jake afterward, as he won't leave, Helen suggests they not interact and keep their connection quiet.
+Confronting Jake afterward, as he refuses to leave, Helen suggests they not interact and keep their connection quiet.
 Shortly after the bus drops the group off at the 50+ mile hike's starting point, Helen immediately gashes her leg.
-Jake, a doctor and designated EMT, dresses her wound and congratulates her on her divorce.
+Jake, a doctor the designated EMT, dresses her wound and congratulates her on her divorce.

 Soon after, Helen gets scolded for stepping on a log, one of many rules they should have memorised.
 They learn how to put up a bear hang to protect them and their food.
 Helen's tentmate Windy is 'crushing on' Jake, but Helen only sees him as immature.

-The next morning, Helen asks Jake for help with blisters as she has the wrong footwear and didn't prevent them.
-Beckett partially blames Mason, the Wall Street hiker, for not being a team player by pushing everyone.
+The next morning, Helen asks Jake for help with blisters as she forgot to bring the right footwear and did not prevent them.
+Beckett chews her out.
+But also partially blames Mason, the Wall Street hiker, for not being a team player by pushing everyone.

 Windy tries to promote positive thinking.
 Everyone gets to know each other, Hugh sharing that he had been an aspiring actor but now sells insurance.
 When they are next alone, Helen confronts Jake about his staring and hovering.
-He says he simply fears her returning to Mike, as he's not good enough for her.
+He says he simply fears her returning to Mike, as he is not good enough for her.

 After hiking for ten days, Beckett has them rehike a route, grouped according to speed.
 He insists Mason go with the slower hikers to promote team-building.
 Before leaving, Beckett has a fit when he finds Helen's personal goal list, which she had accidentally dropped.
 No one claims it, but Jake quietly shows he knows, then hands her something to read later.